day8/re-frame/README.md

         (reaction (sort-by @sort-kw @items)))))      ;; reaction #2
 ```

-Be aware that the second reaction will only be triggered if `items` does not test `identical?` to the previous value. **Yes, that sort of optimiation is built into chain `reactions`.**  Which means the component render fucntion (which is wrapped in another reaction) won't rerun if app-db changes, unless items changes.
-Now we're very efficienct.
+Be aware that the second reaction will only be triggered if `items` does not test `identical?` to the previous value. **Yes, that sort of optimisation is built into chain `reactions`.**  Which means the component render function (which is wrapped in another reaction) won't rerun if app-db changes, unless items changes.
+Now we're very efficient.

-If I were doing this for real (rather than just demoing posibilites), I'd probably create a simple subscription for items (unsorted), and then do the sort in the component itself (as a reaction, similar to how 'num' is done in the example above).
+If I were doing this for real (rather than just demoing possibilities), I'd probably create a simple subscription for items (unsorted), and then do the sort in the component itself (as a reaction, similar to how 'num' is done in the example above).
 After all, it is the component which needs to show sorted.
 It can contain the sorting, which might involve the

 Summary:
   - you can chain reactions
-  - reagent will eliminate unnecessary Signal propogation via `identical?` checks (not equality checks!).
-This is the nice by product of working with immutable datastructures.
+  - reagent will eliminate unnecessary Signal propagation via `identical?` checks (not equality checks!).
+This is the nice by product of working with immutable data structures.

 ### The 2nd Flow